thotmx/Efemerides/README.md

 * joomla15 : Only Joomla!
 1.5 compatible.
 * joomla16 : Only Joomla!
 1.6 compatible.
-* master : For Joomla!
+* master: For Joomla!
 2.5 development.